 It has been recorded that, in situations where women and men are present, men generally speak more than women.
 Why is this?
 Have they really got more relevant things to say?
 That seems doubtful.
 Of course, given the above – the fact that we live in a patriarchal society and that often a man’s views, thoughts, opinions and ideas are valued more than those of a woman – it isn’t surprising women may be reluctant to speak up.

 It is apparent that there is a lot of societal fear around women expressing themselves – as the reactions can be so extreme.
 But, as women, we do not have to buy in to this ‘Women must be seen and not heard’ syndrome which is so prevalent.
-We do not have to subscribe to the variable vocabulary used for women and men using the same or similar words; such as that men are speaking authoritatively whilst women are being ‘bossy’ ; that men are being decisive, whilst women are being aggressive or contradictory or shouting.
-This is male-speak.
+We do not have to subscribe to the variable vocabulary used for women and men using the same or similar words; such as that men are speaking authoritatively whilst women are being ‘bossy’ ; that men are being decisive, whilst women are being aggressive or contradictory or shouting This is male-speak.; men are putting across their point clearly and women are being strident.

 Why it is important to speak up